joyce-lai/joyce-lai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-PhD student working with [Professor Peter Seiler](https://seiler.engin.umich.edu/) at the University of Michigan 〽️.
+PhD student working with [Professor Peter Seiler](https://seiler.engin.umich.edu/) at the University of Michigan.
 My research focuses on robust control, optimization, and online (real-time) learning for high-precision control applications.

 Selected papers can be found at the bottom of this page and a complete list can be found in the [publications](/publications/) page.